everx-labs/DeBot-IS-consortium/Terminal/README.md

 arguments:

-	format: bytes - utf8 string as byte array that must be printed to the user
+	fmt: bytes - utf8 string as byte array that must be printed to the user

 	fargs: cell - cell with serialized format arguments that must be inserted into `format` string replacing format specifiers (subsequences between `{}` brackets).